 In fiscal year 2014, the Corporation entered into a new financing agreement with the FFB for selling beneficial ownership interests in mortgage loans originated by housing finance agencies and insured with FHA/HFA Risk Sharing mortgage insurance.
 The Corporation was selected to be the first housing finance agency to participate in this new federal initiative to reduce costs of capital for affordable housing, whereby, the Corporation will sell beneficial ownership interest in its mortgages to the FFB.
 Beneficial ownership interest in mortgage loans that the Corporation sells to the FFB will be evidenced by certificates of participation from the Corporation.
 The participation proceeds were recorded as payable to the FFB.
-The monthly mortgage payments from the borrower will be used to repay the interest to the FFB and principal payments will reflect the scheduled mortgage principal payments.
+The monthly mortgage payments from the borrower will be used to pay the interest due to the FFB as well as principal payments reflected on the mortgage schedule.

-The aggregate FFB Loan Participation Certificates Payable balance as of October 31, 2022, was \$515,756,000 (see Note 4: "Mortgage Loans").
+The aggregate FFB Loan Participation Certificates Payable balance as of October 31, 2024, was \$502,995,000 (see Note 4: "Mortgage Loans").

-Changes in FFB Loan Participation Certificates Payable:
+Changes in FFB Loan Participation Certificates Payable: (in thousands)

-The summary of changes in FFB Loan Participation Certificates Payable was as follows: (in thousands)
+The summary of changes in FFB Loan Participation Certificates Payable was as follows:

-FFB Loan Participation Certificates payable outstanding at beginning of the year \$474,923 FFB Loan Participation Proceeds 46,600 Repayments to FFB (5,767) FFB Loan Participation Certificates payable outstanding at end of the year \$515,756
+FFB Loan Participation Certificates payable outstanding at beginning of the year \$509,520 FFB Loan Participation Proceeds Repayments to FFB (6,525) FFB Loan Participation Certificates payable outstanding at end of the year \$502,995

-Details of changes in FFB loan participation certificates payable for the year ended October 31, 2022 were as follows:
+Details of changes in FFB loan participation certificates payable for the year ended October 31, 2024 were as follows:

-Description of FFB Loan Participation as Issued Balance at beginning of the year Issued Retired Balance at end of the year (in thousands) FFB Loan Participation - Arverne View Apt - 3.32% Fixed Rate Certificate Pass-Through due 2049 \$66,835 \$ - (\$943) \$65,892 FFB Loan Participation - 2629 Sedgwick Avenue - 3.28% Fixed Rate Certificate Pass-Through due 2051 2,684 (47) 2,637 FFB Loan Participation - Marseilles Apartments - 2.85% Fixed Rate Certificate Pass-Through due 2051 16,836 (307) 16,529 FFB Loan Participation - Sons of Italy Apartments - 2.76% Fixed Rate Certificate Pass-Through due 2051 7,686 (136) 7,550 FFB Loan Participation - Stevenson Commons - 2.96% Fixed Rate Certificate Pass-Through due 2057 99,462 (978) 98,484 FFB Loan Participation - Independence House - 3.04% Fixed Rate Certificate Pass-Through due 2057 6,983 (80) 6,903 FFB Loan Participation - Carol Gardens - 3.02% Fixed Rate Certificate Pass-Through due 2058 21,181 (203) 20,978 FFB Loan Participation - La Cabana Houses - 3.35% Fixed Rate Certificate Pass-Through due 2053 54,164 (620) 53,544 FFB Loan Participation - Alvista Towers - 2.57% Fixed Rate Certificate Pass-Through due 2059 64,577 (614) 63,963
+Description of FFB Loan Participation as Issued Balance at the beginning of the year Issued Retired Balance at end of the year (in thousands) the year 155404 Houred j cui FFB Loan Participation - Arverne View Apt - 3.32% Fixed Rate Certificate Pass-Through due 2049 \$64,891 \$ (\$1,064) \$63,827 FFB Loan Participation - 2629 Sedgwick Avenue - 3.28% Fixed Rate Certificate Pass-Through due 2051 2,587 (51) 2,536 FFB Loan Participation - Marseilles Apartments - 2.85% Fixed Rate Certificate Pass-Through due 2051 16,209 (332) 15,877 FFB Loan Participation - Sons of Italy Apartments - 2.76% Fixed Rate Certificate Pass-Through due 2051 7,398 (147) 7,251 FFB Loan Participation - Stevenson Commons - 2.96% Fixed Rate Certificate Pass-Through due 2057 97,455 (1,085) 96,370 FFB Loan Participation - Independence House - 3.04% Fixed Rate Certificate Pass-Through due 2057 6,818 (88) 6,730